Council housing allocation schemes set out who can get a council or housing association home.

 - need to be near specialist medical or educational facilities

-Council and housing association homes are usually in short supply.
+Council and housing association homes are in short supply in most areas.

 Your chances of getting a home depend on:

-- the amount of social housing in your area
+- if housing is available in your area

 - your priority on the waiting list